abigaillilley/CardGame/README.md

 HOW TO START THIS PROJECT:

-AUTHORS:
+AUTHORS: 670032202, 670048585

 USER INSTRUCTIONS:

-1. Run the project
+1. Run the project via the executable file CardGame.java
 2. Input the number of players
-3. Input the path to the deck which is in a .txt file in the folder "testfiles".
-Ex for the 4pWinDeck: input: 'testFiles/4pWinDeck.txt'
+3. Input the path to the .txt pack file relative to the file CardGame.java.
+    E.g. File: 4pWinDeck Input: 'testFiles/4pWinDeck.txt'
 4. The terminal will output the winner of the game and then say that the game is over ex.
 ***              Player 2 has won              ***